-Joseph B. Lancaster - 1st Mayor Of Tampa
+Joseph Bradford Lancaster - 1st Mayor Of Tampa

 Term: February 14, 1856 - November 25, 1856 (Died in Office)

-Tampa was incorporated as a city on December 15, 1855 by the Florida Legislature and empowered to pass ordinances, levy taxes and enforce laws.
-Two months later, on February 14, 1856, the citizens of Tampa elected Joseph Lancaster, a native of Kentucky, as their first mayor.
-With his many years of government experience, Lancaster was an excellent choice.
-He had previously served as mayor of Jacksonville, Florida, two terms in the state legislature and a judge for the Southern Judicial Circuit before moving to Tampa in 1854.
-The first city council president was Darwin Austin Branch.
+The Village of Tampa had been established in 1849.
+In 1850, the town’s first census counted a total of 974 residents, which included 533 stationed in the military at Fort Brooke.
+Tampa was reincorporated as a city on December 15, 1855, by the Florida Legislature, and was empowered to pass ordinances, levy taxes and enforce laws.
+Two months later, on February 14, 1856, the citizens of Tampa elected Joseph Bradford Lancaster as their first mayor.
+In addition to his many years of government experience, Lancaster had also served as a captain of volunteers during the Second Seminole War (1835-1842), and as a customs collector.

 Sources for this Biographical Sketch: